 The exhibition title is drawn from James Baldwin’s 1962 essay “The Creative Process,” about the duty of artists to respond to social upheaval: “A society must assume that it is stable, but the artist must know, and he must let us know, that there is nothing stable under heaven.”

 Major support for Nothing Stable under Heaven is provided by Helen and Charles Schwab.

 March 3–September 16, 2018

 This is the first SFMOMA presentation of Jim Campbell’s mesmerizing light installation Tilted Plane (2011), which explores the threshold of perception.
 The immersive work features a suspended grid of hundreds of incandescent bulbs whose filaments have been replaced by custom LEDs.
 Each light represents a “pixel” of information from an ultra-low-resolution moving image of birds in flight.
 Visitors are invited to step inside the room-sized artwork to experience the angled image plane from different perspectives and see how the flickering patterns of light may be discerned as shadowy forms in motion.
 The renowned San Francisco–based artist similarly translated two-dimensional imagery into three dimensions in the 2011–12 SFMOMA atrium commission Exploded Views.
 Campbell also is the creator of a major public art commission for the new Salesforce Tower in San Francisco, scheduled to go on view in 2018.

-Generous support for Jim Campbell: Tilted Plane is provided by Lionel F. Conacher and Joan T. Dea.
+Major support for Jim Campbell: Tilted Plane is provided by Mary J. Elmore.
+Generous support is provided by Lionel F. Conacher and Joan T. Dea.